ClimateIreland/CI-Climate-Status-Tool/README.md

 - ./Dockerfile: For running status tool with docker
 - ./docker-compose.yml: For running status tool with docker-compose

-## Future Development
+## Further Development
-- Read all chart data from CSV generated from original Excel data.
-CSV files should follow naming convention
-- Allow for data files to be downloaded from application
-- Include end-point to serve individual charts for displaying in other locations
-- All map data to read CSV files rather txt files
-- Restructure data folder, removing unnecessary files, leaving only CSV files
-- Create database from CSV files
+- Secure open access data agreements with data providers.
-- Read all chart data from database rather than CSV files
+- Host all processed data (maps and time-series) as open access CSV files on cloud storage (i.e. AWS S3).
-- Heat maps should have year on x axis
+- Include data download feature for each chart provided.